 Focus on Independent Authors and Publishers

-Good writing is good writing regardless of how you choose to publish a book, but traditionally published and self-published authors face different challenges when preparing to get their books in front of readers.
+Traditionally published and self-published authors face different challenges when preparing to get their books in front of readers.

 Many authors choose the additional work and expense of self-publishing because they want to retain complete control over their work.
 If you are one of those authors, it may be particularly hard to hand your manuscript over to an editor.